Overview

 Texas A&M University (Part 02) rates are displayed below.
 See General Computing Rates for TAMUS, Non-TAMUS, and Auxiliary Rates.

-Service Description Unit Rate in $ Item Code/ Product/Service
+Service Description Unit Item Code/ Product/Service

 Service Details